 - Archiving Student Action at HLS: If you are a member of an HLS student organization, formal or informal, that would like to preserve the record of your organization’s contributions to HLS (or would just like to talk about what we are doing), please contact the Historical & Special Collections staff!

-- Did you know that the Law School Library is on Instagram?
-Take a look at photos tagged with #HLSLspecialcollections to see our contributions!
+- Did you know that the HLS Library is on Instagram?
+Take a look at photos tagged #HLSLspecialcollections to see our contributions!

 ET SEQ.
 BLOG HSC CHANNEL

 In Ruhleben Camp follows the production schedule of the magazine created by prisoners at Ruhleben, an internment camp for British civilians in Germany during WWI.
-Around the day that an issue of the magazine was released a hundred years ago, Marissa Grunes will post highlights from that number and tell part of its story.
-In December […]
+Around the time that an issue of the magazine was released a hundred years ago, Marissa Grunes will post highlights from that number and tell part of its story.
+As March […]